-A Polish study found when workers remove asbestos cement sheets, the concentration of asbestos fibers in the air commonly exceeds legal limits.
+A Polish study analyzed potential asbestos exposure when workers remove asbestos.
+Researchers found when workers removed asbestos cement sheets, the concentration of asbestos fibers in the air commonly exceeds legal limits.
 Researchers analyzed 153 air samples taken during the asbestos removal process.
 They discovered that in 93% of workspaces studied, asbestos concentrations were at dangerous levels.
 Employees repeatedly working in these conditions are at an increased risk of developing asbestos-related diseases.

 Removal of Asbestos Products Continues to Expose Workers

 Asbestos was used worldwide in construction because of its durability and heat- and fire-resistant capabilities.
 As such, asbestos removal continues to be a top priority for old buildings, homes and schools.
 Removal by professionals is critical to help prevent and limit exposures.
 However, air samples collected at asbestos removal jobsites at residential buildings and industrial cooling towers indicated dangerous concentrations of asbestos fibers.

 In a 2019 retrospective study, researchers analyzed data collected from 2000 to 2005.
 Researchers studied 76 air samples from residential buildings undergoing removal of asbestos cement sheets.
 This data was compared to another 77 air samples collected at industrial cooling towers undergoing similar asbestos cement removal.